Sölden Ski Resort

 Sölden Ski Trail Map

-In fresh snow with a deep snow-pack, the resort has much to offer the powder hound.
+In fresh snow & with a deep snow-pack, the resort has much to offer the powder hound.
 The off-piste & freeride terrain is vast & will provide plenty of action for all levels of powder rider.
-The pick of the area's freeride terrain in good visibility is any of the multitude options from the top of 3,058m Gaislachkogel, but there are numerous other zones that are suprisingly bereft of freeriders during the midweek 'off-peak' times.
-Long descents of over 1,000m vertical are possible via steep alpine chutes & bowls.
+The pick of the area's freeride terrain in good visibility is any of the multitude options from the top of 3,058m Gaislachkogl, but there are numerous other zones that are surprisingly bereft of freeriders during the midweek 'off-peak' times.
+Long freeride descents of over 1,000m vertical are possible via steep alpine chutes & bowls.
 Light trees appear at the lower elevations.

 Snow & Weather